TaitoUnited/terraform-google-project-resources/README.md

 With `create_*` variables you can choose which resources are created/updated in which phase.
 For example, you can choose to update some of the resources manually when the environment is created or updated:

 ```
+  create_build_trigger          = true
   create_storage_buckets        = true
   create_databases              = true
   create_in_memory_databases    = true
   create_topics                 = true
   create_service_accounts       = true
   create_uptime_checks          = true
+  create_alert_metrics          = true
+  create_alert_policies         = true
 ```

-And choose to update gateway, containers, and functions on every deployment in your CI/CD pipeline:
+And choose to update ingress, containers, and functions on every deployment in your CI/CD pipeline:

 ```
   create_ingress                = true